-Africa is the largest continent on Earth, covering miles and miles of desert, jungle, tundras, and much more.
+Africa is the largest continent on Earth, covering miles and miles of desert, jungle, tundra, and much more.
 All around this vast land are many bodies of water, from lakes to rivers.
-Africa boasts some of the longest rivers in the world that provide resources for the ecosystems around them, and are vital to many African countries.
+Africa boasts some of the longest rivers in the world that provide resources for the ecosystems around them and are vital to many African countries.
 Let us take a look at the top 5 longest rivers in Africa.

 Length: 2270 km or 1410 miles

 Both the Ubangi and Uele Rivers flow into the Congo River.
 However, as a joint entity, they make up the fifth-longest river in Africa.
 The Uele is a significant tributary to the Ubangi.
 The river covers a staggering 2270km, with a drainage basin of 651,915 km2.
 The river is located in Central Africa and flows between the Central African Republic and the Democratic Republic of Congo.

 Runs Through: Zambia, Angola, Namibia, Botswana, Zimbabwe, and Mozambique.

 The Zambezi River, known for Victoria Falls, is the fourth-longest river in Africa.
 The Zambezi basin, covering an area of 1,390,000 km 2, contains 6 African countries.
 These are Zambia, Angola, Namibia, Botswana, Zimbabwe, and Mozambique.

 The 2270 km long river starts its course in Zambia and ends its route in Mozambique, where it empties into the Indian Ocean.